Loops in Python

 A loop allows us to execute some set of statement multiple times.

 Let's say we want to print string

-"Today is holiday" 100 times to the console.
-One way to achieve this is to create the Python script as call
+"Today is Sunday" 100 times to the console.
+One way to achieve this is to create a Python script and call

 print() function 100 times as follows: